 Boot Camp is an authentic, intense taste of life in a professional kitchen.
 Do expect to gain confidence in your culinary knowledge and skills, as you learn new recipes based on the freshest ingredients the season offers.

 In the evening, indulge in fabulous food at one of the school’s five student-staffed restaurants.
 These restaurants strive to give guests a Michelin-starred experience.
 You will have the opportunity to taste for yourself why the school’s sustainable living philosophy makes so much environmental and gastronomic sense.

-Cost: There are a variety of Boot Camps to choose from, lasting two to five days with tuition ranging from $850 to $2,000.
+Cost: There are a variety of Boot Camps to choose from, lasting one to five days with tuition ranging from $950 to $2,500.

 How to get there: All this can be yours without a car, riding Metro-North to Poughkeepsie.
 The CIA is a 10-minute cab ride from the Poughkeepsie Train Station.
 Boot Campers will need to spend at least one night in the area and several local hotels offer free shuttle service, including the convenient Holiday Inn Express and the newly renovated, full service Poughkeepsie Grand Hotel.
 Le Petit Chateau Inn is a charming B&B located only a half- mile walk from the school.
 Let the owner know when you will be arriving in Poughkeepsie and she will arrange to meet you at the station.